13 Reasons Why Widows Are Absofuckinglutely Amazing

 If you’ve convinced yourself you’re mediocre or not good at anything since your husband died, I’m here to remind you why we widows are amazing.

 You are amazing because you’re a widow.
 Not because you have red hair or because you were born in June.
 You’re not amazing because you read War and Peace (well, that’s sort of amazing) or because you can recite the preamble to the Constitution.

 What’s so absofuckinglutely amazing about you is you’re surviving a loss most people can’t even begin to imagine.
 Oh, they think they can imagine.
 I mean, you probably thought you can imagine what it would be like to lose a spouse before you actually lost your spouse.
 But we widows know better.
 Whatever people imagine, we know it’s about a gazillion times worse.

 So, get ready to feel the love, ladies.
-The reasons why widows are amazing:
+Read on for the reasons why widows are amazing:

 Notice I didn’t say move forward.
 I said PUSH forward because every day feels like you’re moving an Indiana Jones sized boulder just to get out of bed and make it out the door.
 But you keep pushing and you keep moving and eventually, you roll the boulder right out of the damn way.

 You smile even though your heart physically hurts from the grief.
 No one can prepare you for the physicalness of grief.
 The heartache, muscle tension, and shallow breaths.
 And, of course, the tears.
-Widows are amazing because through all of the physical and emotional pain, you continue to find reasons to smile.
+Widows are amazing because, through all the physical and emotional pain, you continue to find reasons to smile.

 Most people want to ignore grief, but widows are amazing because you force people to say your dead husband’s name even though it makes them uncomfortable.
 You give others permission to cry because you cry and tell them it’s the only way to cleanse your soul.
 When you openly grieve and assure everyone it’s the only way, you relieve others of their need to protect you.